alexd2580/visualize-rs/README.md

 - [x] VK_KHR_push_descriptor
 - [ ] ~Fix descriptor set allocation and binding~
 - [x] Repopulate descriptors cache on shader rebuild, separate it as from `Descriptors`?
+- [x] Bind images in different binding modes, e.g. sampler vs storage_image
 - [ ] Resize client images on resize.
-Static vs dynamic?
-Vulkan managed?
+Static ~vs dynamic?
+Vulkan managed?~
 - [ ] Exponentialize dft index on CPU side once?
-- [ ] Bind images in different binding modes, e.g. sampler vs storage_image
 - [ ] Improve sequence of vulkan high-level operations: swapchain reinit, image reinit, etc...
 - [ ] Run the app even without pipeline etc, when no shaders are working from the get-go.
 - [ ] Better bloom?
 Using linear image samplers?
+- [ ] use host_cached memory and flushes instead of _hoping_ that coherent writes work fine